snakrani/discovery/README.md

 All of Discovery's developer and maintenance documentation is located in the [docs](docs/overview.md) directory.
 If you are new to the Discovery application, you'll probably want to read through the [Getting Started guide](docs/start/readme.md) first.

 The [Architecture guide](docs/architecture/readme.md) provides a high level summary of the application design and the data available, and the [Process guide](docs/process/readme.md) covers various development and administrative processes required for continued operations of the Discovery application.

+All Discovery related documentation is available as a mobile friendly [documentation site](http://pshcdevops.github.io/discovery).

 <br/>